Lily Poulett-Harris: Early life

 Life must have been difficult at times for Lily growing up.
 Her father, who had arrived in Tasmania in 1856, was "melancholy in outlook and prone to depression, he had much sadness in his family life.
 He mourned the separation from the three daughters left in England [from his first marriage] and the early death of his son Richard from severe burns.
-His second daughter Charlotte Maria became of unsound mind, was committed to an institution in February 1872 and died a few years later."
-(Note that this conflicts with the electoral roll and a Supreme Court record that establishes she died in the Lachlan Hospital at New Norfolk, in June 1941.)
+His second daughter Charlotte Maria became of unsound mind, was committed to an institution in February 1872..."
+She died at the New Norfolk Asylum in 1941.

-Furthermore, "he was charged with assaulting boys with a cane in March 1860 and June 1868, the first case being dismissed and the second settled out of court, but he maintained the school's pre-eminent position in the colony until 1878 when he lost his midlands boarders to Horton College and Launceston Church Grammar School.
+Furthermore, Richard "was charged with assaulting boys with a cane in March 1860 and June 1868, the first case being dismissed and the second settled out of court, but he maintained the school's pre-eminent position in the colony until 1878 when he lost his midlands boarders to Horton College and Launceston Church Grammar School.
 Thereafter his health declined and in 1885, suffering acute physical pain and mental depression, he surrendered to Christ College, with the shareholders' agreement, all leasehold rights in return for an annuity of £300.
 The school was closed on 15 August 1885."

 "[A] bright, inquisitive, adventurous and active child", Lily was schooled by her father and received a Level II mark prize in December 1882.
 Lily was allowed to sit the major exams as a "trial of strength" in 1884 even though she was not eligible for a scholarship.
 She came second.